karuppiah7890/calendar-event-booking/STORY.md

 ---

 Get rid of getters in TimeSlot.
-For this:
+For this we need:

 TimeSlot startTimeDifference method
 TimeSlot endTimeDifference method